evnzt/PlayStation-Save-Manager/README.md

 My save files were scattered everywhere.

 Some lived on original memory cards.
 Others were on my MemCard PRO2.
 Some were inside PCSX2.
 Others were in DuckStation, RetroArch, or on different devices entirely.

+And that's how this project truly came about.

+I ran into issues converting my .mc2 memory card files to .ps2 format so I could use them with mymc to transfer to different devices.

 I started looking for software that could make things easier.